-The top five states account for 40% of all thefts.
+The top four states account for 37% of all thefts.

-The top ten states account for 59% of all thefts.
+The top ten states account for 61% of all thefts.

-- 1. Although equipment thefts occurred in every state, the top five states accounted for 40% of the total number of thefts in 2011.
-In 2010, the top five states accounted for 43%. - 2.
-The table represents 11,705 equipment theft reports captured by NCIC during 2011.
+- 1. Although equipment thefts occurred in every state, the top four states accounted for 37% of the total number of thefts in 2012.
+In 2011, the top five states accounted for 43%. - 2.
+The table represents 10,925 equipment theft reports captured by NCIC during 2012.

 - 1. Theft levels closely correspond to the amount of equipment in a particular area.
 In other words, the states with the highest volume of construction and agriculture and therefore the most machinery have the largest number of thefts. - 2.
 Organized theft rings are likely to develop in areas with a high concentration of equipment and a large number of potential buyers of used equipment, stolen or otherwise.
-Higher loss ratios for insurers in certain areas reflect that development.
+Higher loss ratios for insurers in certain areas reflect that development. - 3.
+Ohio is a new entrant to the list this year.
+Its introduction to the group could possibly be attributed to a recent boom in the natural gas mining industry in the state.
+A lot of equipment was concentrated in these areas and may have been attractive to thieves.